arcofdescent/react-starter/README.md

 We use a very simple store containing two counters.
 The first counter increments/decrements by 1.
 The second counter increments/decrements by 2.
-We also have a Messager component which sends messages to the first counter.
+We also have a Messenger component which sends messages to the first counter.

 In all there are three components all as children of the main App component.